gunmotelabs/Gunmote/README.md

 Welcome to the new official Gunmote repository.

-The original repository is no longer available because I requested its closure as a precautionary measure after my GitHub account was compromised.
-Although the project itself was never affected, I decided to start from a completely new account to ensure a clean and trustworthy development environment.
+The original repository became unavailable after my GitHub account was compromised.
+As a result of the incident, I completely lost access to the account after the credentials and all authentication and account recovery methods were changed without authorization, making it impossible to regain control of the repository.

+Once it became clear that the account could not be recovered, I requested that GitHub disable and permanently remove both the compromised account and its repository to prevent any potential misuse.

+Fortunately, I still had a compiled copy of the latest stable Gunmote 1 release created before the incident.
+Out of respect for, and commitment to, the community that has supported this project over the years, I have decided to publish that final build in this new repository so it remains available while development continues on the next generation of Gunmote.

 This repository will host the final release of Gunmote 1, including the latest fixes and improvements for the current generation of the project.